Gofer2x/FE6-in-FE8-Buildfile/GUIDE.md

 Table Readers
 ===============
-There is a Python script (TableUpdater.py in the Tools folder) that can take the names out of the leftmost column of a Nightmare table and using Enumerate (another script) and autogenerate EA definitions.
-It's ran on various tables through UpdateIDsFromTables.cmd in the root folder.
+There is a Python script (TableUpdater.py in the Tools folder) that can take the names out of the leftmost column of a Nightmare table and using Enumerate (another script) autogenerate EA definitions.
+It's ran on various tables through _UpdateIDsFromTables.cmd in the root folder.

 Supports
 ===============